-Other requirements for financial reports are:
+Other requirements for financial reports:

 - the financial report must be prepared in accordance with the accounting standards set by the Australian Accounting Standards Board.
-For small CLGs, there is an exception to this requirement if a member direction to prepare a financial statement specifies that the financial report does not need to comply with the accounting standards, and - the financial statements and notes to the financial statements must give a 'true and fair view' of the financial position and performance of the CLG.
-This means that the financial report must include all information necessary to ensure that a reader of the financial statement will be able to understand how the CLG is performing.

-ASIC has published a financial reporting quiz to test a director's knowledge of financial reporting.
+For small CLGs, there is an exception to this requirement if a member direction to prepare a financial statement specifies that the financial report does not need to comply with the accounting standards - the financial statements and notes to the financial statements must give a 'true and fair view' of the financial position and performance of the CLG.
+This means that the financial report must include all information necessary to ensure that a reader of the financial statement will be able to understand how the CLG is performing, and if the CLG has subsidiaries as part of a consolidated entity, the CLG must prepare a consolidated entity disclosure statement which includes information about the corporate structure of the consolidated entity and the tax residency of any entities in the structure which are foreign residents, among other things (this statement must be submitted to ASIC) Tip ASIC has published a financial reporting quiz to test a director's knowledge of financial reporting.
+For more information, see ASIC's webpage 'Company financial reports'.